 NEVER, NEVER, NEVER!
 Put portable generators in a enclosed home, garage or building.
 Always keep them outside and at least 5' from doors or windows

 Inregards to automatic generator installations.
 Do not rush to purchase, but make your choice for a generator when there is no panic or the possibility you might make a bad choice as to the size of generator or the installer.
 Plan ahead.

 Always check your GFCI receptacles to insure they are still working.
-Activate the test button to make them trip.
+Activate the test button to make sure it still trips.
 If they do not, replace them.
 Safety first is only a few dollars.

 Make sure you have your Smoke Detectors in all Bedrooms, outside Bedrooms